An ob/gyn discusses sexual problems — and how to address them.

 Finally, I talk to women about carving out time to do things that will help them feel good about themselves; women are often so busy taking care of everyone else that they forget to take care of themselves.
 Lots of women find that their sex drive can be improved with regular exercise, healthy eating, yoga and/or meditation.
 Things that relax you, energize you and make you feel good about yourself physically can help you become more interested — and invested — in intimacy.

-Read part two of the interview with ob/gyn Carrie Smith, MD, in the May 2013 issue of Discover Rush Online, when she offers tips for older women on having a healthy sex life, and explains why condoms are a must — even after menopause.
+Read part two of the interview with ob/gyn Carrie Smith, MD, when she offers tips for older women on having a healthy sex life, and explains why condoms are a must — even after menopause.

 You Might Also Like …